ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ALB can also forward X-Forwarded-For header so logging can occur at the instance layer NOT the ALB (because ALB routing is best effort to complete).
 To accomplish the same thing with an ELB you need to enable the [Proxy Protocol Headers](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html) which adds a header for the backend to parse but this does not enable sticky session or `X-Forward-For` header.

+The ALB can also add the custom "X-Amzn-Trace-Id" HTTP header on all requests to improve tracability.

 ## Differences between ELB &amp; ALB

-Listeners define what ports and protocols the ELB/ALB listens to.
-Which is supported is a big difference between ELB/ALB

 | Thingy | ELB   |      ALB      |
 |-----------------|:-------------:|:------:|